 We have continued to build on the success of our existing services.
-Our clinical support service continues to be useful in helping people to manage their pain and to see a clinician without delay, although the service was used less this year with many members self-isolating or shielding through 2020.
+Our clinical support service continues to be useful in helping people to manage their pain and to see a clinician without delay, although the service was used less this year with many members self-isolating or shielding through 2021.
 Our nutritional consultations service has also been much sought-after.
-Our Registered Dietitian conducted over 90 consultations, as well as giving almost 40 members additional support outside of consultations.
+Our Registered Dietitian conducted 75 consultations, as well as giving over 100 people additional support outside of the more structured consultations.
 This helped people better manage their symptoms and meet their weight and dietary goals.
-From the 2020 Impact Report, we are pleased that we achieved 100% member satisfaction with the nutrition and weight management service, with 100% saying the service brought them closer to reaching their weight and nutritional goals.
-100% also said they are more knowledgeable and that their symptoms have improved.
-Finally, the Personalised Member Pathway has given members additional support during lockdown, and we are pleased that 100% of members agreed that the Pathway has improved their confidence to self-manage their arthritis.
+We are pleased that 92% of our Members are satisfied or very satisfied with the nutrition and weight management service, with three in four saying the service brought them closer to reaching their weight and nutritional goals.
+One hundred percent also said they are more knowledgeable about their arthritis and that their symptoms have improved.
+The Personalised Member Pathway has given members additional support during the pandemic, and we are pleased that 100% of members agreed that the Pathway has improved their confidence to self-manage their arthritis.